Coty Inc. (COTY) Stock: A Closer Look at the Analyst Ratings

 Piper Sandler gave a rating of “Neutral” to COTY, setting the target price at $10 in the report published on September 22nd of the previous year.

-Volatility was left at 2.71%, however, over the last 30 days, the volatility rate increased by 4.79%, as shares surge +3.95% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.33% upper at present.
+Volatility was left at 3.35%, however, over the last 30 days, the volatility rate increased by 4.78%, as shares sank -3.56% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.19% upper at present.

-During the last 5 trading sessions, COTY rose by +1.94%, which changed the moving average for the period of 200-days by +54.73% in comparison to the 20-day moving average, which settled at $12.03.
-In addition, Coty Inc. saw 41.36% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, COTY fell by -2.26%, which changed the moving average for the period of 200-days by +48.91% in comparison to the 20-day moving average, which settled at $12.02.
+In addition, Coty Inc. saw 36.21% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading